 On the 23rd of April 2020, the Duke and Duchess of Cambridge made a surprise appearance on BBC One’s The Big Night In with their three children, George, Charlotte and Louis.
 The Big Night In was a telethon that raised funds for people affected by the Coronavirus crisis.

-Viewers watched as the family-of-five emerged on their doorstep at Anmer Hall and began to applaud.
-This was timed to coincide with ‘Clap for Carers’, a nationwide show of appreciation for the National Health Service and key workers.
-The weekly event is held every Thursday at 8 pm.
+On their doorstep at Anmer Hall, the family of five emerged and applauded.
+It was timed to coincide with ‘Clap for Carers’, a nationwide show of appreciation for the National Health Service and key workers.
+The weekly event was held every Thursday at 8 pm during the national lockdown.

-Applause is given for other key workers too, including delivery drivers and supermarket workers.
-They’re acknowledged for their dedication in keeping the country running in these exceptional and troubled times.
-Clap For Carers takes place as the whole country is under ‘lockdown’, so for safety reasons, neighbours abide by social distancing rules.
+Applause was given for other key workers too, including delivery drivers and supermarket workers.
+They were acknowledged for their dedication to keeping the country running during exceptional circumstances.
+Clap For Carers took place while the country faced lockdown restrictions, so for safety reasons, people stuck to their own doorsteps to maintain social distancing.

-The Prince of Wales and Duchess of Cornwall also joined in with the applause from their home in Scotland.
-Earlier in the programme, Prince William took part in a comedy sketch with Stephen Fry – another surprise for royal fans.
+The Prince of Wales and Duchess of Cornwall joined in with the applause from their home in Scotland too.
+Earlier in the programme, Prince William took part in a comedy sketch with Stephen Fry—another surprise for royal fans.

 The Big Night In was a joint project between Children in Need and Comic Relief.
 If you’re in the UK, you can watch the TV show in full on the BBC iPlayer.
 For those wanting to watch William, Kate, George, Charlotte and Louis clap on their doorstep, skip the video below to 2 minutes 14 seconds.

 The Cambridges coordinated in blue outfits to honour the NHS (blue is the organisation’s signature colour).
 Kate’s dress (not previously seen by fashion fans) is by London-based brand, Ghost.
 It’s the Anouk style.